ncatlab/nlab-content/pages/9/1/5/5/15519/content.md

 ## Properties

-The main characterization of injective toposes is achieved by the folowing result due to Johnstone-Joyal ([1982](#JJ82)).
+The main characterization of injective toposes is achieved by the following result due to Johnstone-Joyal ([1982](#JJ82)).

 +-- {: .num_prop}
 ###### Theorem